Annual Security and Fire Safety Report For Calendar Year 2011

 • Enforcement of campus parking regulations, as well as tobacco violations

 • Lost and found services

-• Campus patrol by vehicle, Segway or on foot
+• Campus patrol by vehicle, bicycle, Segway, or foot

 • Investigation of all crimes and incidents

 • Personal escorts on campus (by calling x1111)